Bira/octopus-carnival/_posts/2016-10-18-characters-part-3.md

 arrows (bouncing on walls, explosions, and so on).
 They fight mostly by remaining at range and hitting enemies on their _elemental vulnerabilities_.

 The Red/Blue vocation is the _Mystic Knight_.
-Its main strength is _battlefield
-control_.
-Mystic Knighs wear heavy armor and wield one-handed swords or maces paired with large sheilds.
-Their abilities allow them to reflect blocked damage back to the attacker, add elemental damage to the whole party's weapons at once, and place damaging mystical sygils on the ground.
+Mystic Knights wear heavy armor and wield one-handed swords or maces paired with large shields.
+Their abilities allow them to reflect blocked damage back to the attacker, add elemental damage to the whole party's weapons at once, and place damaging mystical sigils on the ground.
 They fight by _controlling the battlefield_ and making sure the enemy suffers for any decision they make.

 ## Missing Templates